CrackedPoly/Crypto/README.md

 Signature and verification.

-## Lab3: A not yet secure communication plan
+## Lab3: A secure communication plan